FoodyFood/python-cli-s3-bucket-explorer/README.md

 ## Configuration

-In the top of the [script](./main.py) you need to point it at the aws profile and bucket you want to explore.
+In the top of [main.py](./main.py) you need to point it at the aws profile and bucket you want to explore.

 ```python
 bucket_name = '<bucket name>'